favouribude1/ML-app-deployment-in-Azure-with-github-actions/README.md

-An End To End ML Project - Create Prediction Pipeline Using Flask Web APP
+An End To End ML Project - Deployment Of ML Application In Azure Cloud Using Github Actions